 Having problems with your Skype calls?
 There’s probably an issue with the internet connection (yours or the person you’re calling), or with your computer.
 Let’s see if we can sort it out.

 If you’ve solved your connection issues and still have poor call quality, there might be a problem with your hardware.
 If you're using the integrated microphone and loudspeakers of a PC laptop or tablet, try using a USB headset or webcam instead.
-Go to What are the best USB headsets and webcams recommended with Skype to review those that are top rated by Skype users.
-We also have in-depth guides to fixing problems with your speakers, microphone and video, but most quality problems can be solved with these top tips.
+We have in-depth guides to fixing problems with your speakers, microphone and video, but most quality problems can be solved with these top tips.

 Can’t hear your friend?
 Check out our guide to solving your speaker/headset issues.